Taliesin (studio): 21st century

 According to the Wisconsin State Journal, Taliesin's preservation was "fraught with epic difficulties", because Wright never thought of it as a series of buildings with a long-term future.
 The studio wing's restoration was completed in August 2000 at a cost of $400,000, three-fourths of which was covered from insurance payouts; private donors paid the rest of the cost.
 By 2002, the Frank Lloyd Wright Foundation estimated that it might cost up to $60 million to refurbish the Taliesin complex.
 At the time, workers were about to stabilize the hill under the house, as the hillside was causing Taliesin's walls to slant and its walkways to crack.
 To prevent further water damage, tarpaulins had been placed on the ground as an emergency measure.
 TPI had issues raising money due to a weakening of the local economy, and many of the complex's structural issues were not readily visible to the public, posing further fundraising difficulties.
 Preservationists predicted that the estate would be irreversibly damaged if it were not repaired within five to ten years.

 A $900,000 project to improve Taliesin's drainage system was completed in 2004.
 The cost of the restoration had increased to $67 million by 2005, of which the main house alone was estimated to cost $26 million.
 The same year, businessman T. Denny Sanford donated $425,000 for Taliesin's restoration.
 These funds, which were matched by part of the Save America's Treasures grant, were used to pay for further repairs to the roof, as well as planning for future repairs.
 There were also plans to replace a bridge carrying Taliesin's driveway across a creek.
 In 2006, the Jeffris Family Foundation agreed to fund 25% of Tan-y-Deri's restoration, which at the time was estimated to cost $828,000.
 Over $11 million was spent on the rehabilitation of Taliesin between 1988 and 2008.
-Financing renovations was stull challenging because of lower-than expected attendance.
+Financing renovations was still challenging because of lower-than expected attendance.
 The Wisconsin State Journal reported in 2009 that, despite increased attendance over the preceding two years, TPI still needed to raise $50 million to restore the rest of the complex.
 TPI also began reinforcing the house's structure, which had been undermined by the weight of the third-story guestrooms.
 The World Monuments Fund (WMF) added Taliesin to its 2010 World Monuments Watch to bring attention to the complex's remaining structural issues.